 My Daily School Routine

-(This was not a literal schedule, but a routine.
+(This was not a literal schedule, but a routine or pattern for our day.
 We did not ding a bell to move from subject to subject.
 This was simply a suggested routine to (a) be sure we progressed through some projects I wanted to see us finish and (b) be sure I had allocated enough time in the day for any daily or weekly work.
-It was simply to give us a pattern to our day.)
+It was simply to give us a rhythm to our day.)

 independent study/unit study